zestia/ember-async-tooltips/README.md

 ### API

+#### `isLoading`

+Whether or not the tooltip is waiting for data to load

 #### `hide`

-Hides the tooltip (waiting for any animations), then un-renders it.
+Hides the tooltip (waiting for any animations), then un-renders it

 #### `data`